vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

     -   One of the primary architectural considerations will be how the data will be distributed across the Data Warehouse.
 Azure SQL Database stores data across many different locations known as distributions.
 Each distribution stores a unique subset of the data in the data warehouse.
 When tables are declared in Azure SQL Data Warehouse, you define how the data will be distributed across the distributions.
 There are two available options:

-    -   ROUND\_ROBIN: This is the default option.
+    -   **ROUND\_ROBIN**: This is the default option.
 It loads faster than a hash distributed table, making it a good staging target.
 However, it is typically not the optimal choice for query performance.
 It is generally suitable when there is no obvious join key in the table.

-    -   HASH: This option uses an internal function to spread the data across the distributions by hashing a single column.
+    -   **HASH**: This option uses an internal function to spread the data across the distributions by hashing a single column.
 The hash is a deterministic process making the results of the hash predictable.
 For example, hashing an integer value of 10 will always result in the same hash value.
 This holds true across different tables.
 This means that two tables that are frequently joined on an id column, that are hash distributed, will not need to move data between nodes of the warehouse to satisfy the join.

 4.  **Post migration steps:** Define any post migration steps.